 While certain companies claim that CPNs are government-issued numbers, they’re probably either completely made up or stolen Social Security numbers.

 It could likely be that the CPN you pay for actually belongs to a child, senior citizen, or prisoner.
 This could lead to severe repercussions if you decide to carry forward and use a CPN in place of your Social Security number.

 Absolutely not.
-When you’re filling out a loan or credit card application and are asked for your SSN, that is the only number you should enter on the form.
+When you’re filling out a credit card or loan application and are asked for your SSN, that is the only number you should enter on the form.